BenDatta/Hotel-Revenue-MySQL-PowerBi/README.md

 4. Data transformation and manipulation.

 Did data cleaning and transformation in Power Query.
 By changing datatypes where necessary, and dropping of dulplicated columns.
 Also, added a custom column for the hotels revenue.
-Craeted measures for total nights, discount percentage.
+Created measures for total nights, discount percentage.

 Link to Dashboard